 - Free admission to Learn to Serve workshops on nonprofit consulting skills

 - Getting to know other service corps members through team projects, and events like 501 Connects, our quarterly networking event

 - Being recognized at our annual awards luncheon, where we celebrate the achievements of volunteers who go "above and beyond" in their service to the community

 - Access to community news and job offers through our LinkedIn group

 As an Executive Service Corps member, we ask you to take your commitment to 501 Commons as seriously as you would a commitment to a job.
 All of our volunteers are expected to provide the same level of attention and quality to a volunteer project as they would to a paid work assignment.

 Most nonprofits are much smaller than businesses.
-Of the 11,000 nonprofits in Washington State registered with the IRS, median annual revenue is just $83,000.
+Of the 11,000 nonprofits in Washington State registered with the IRS, 75% have budgets under $1 million.
 However, the way nonprofits are funded, the range of programs they offer, and their use of volunteers make their business models very complex.
 Before drawing conclusions about a project, be sure that you have taken the time to understand as much as you can about the nonprofit with which you are working.

 The experience and judgment you bring to a project is critical to your success as a consultant, advisor, or coach.
 If you are a good listener and communicator, keep your commitments, and show respect for the nonprofit's achievements and culture, you will establish trust, which is fundamental to ensuring a nonprofit uses your expertise.

 To join the Executive Service Corps, fill out the online volunteer application.
 After reviewing your application, our volunteer coordinator will get in touch with you.
 If your experience is a good match for the service corps, you will be invited to complete a skills assessment and interview with us.
 If not, we will point you toward other volunteer opportunities that you might be interested in.